 1. Soreness and Fatigue

 Your own body will start giving you the right signs if you push yourself beyond the healthy limit.
-Exercising is usually rejuvenating but strenuous exercise will cause your body to feel sore, lead you to have a broken sleep or even result in performing poorly in your exercises.
+Exercising is usually rejuvenating, but strenuous exercise will cause your body to feel sore, lead you to have broken sleep, or even result in performing poorly in your exercises.
 These are all results of stressing out your body beyond its capacity.

 2. Training for Extended Hours